rob-graham/lap-time-optimisation/speed/README.md

 conditions, adjust the fields in `BikeParams` or expose additional command-line arguments in `main`.

-Tests are not provided; when modifying the code, run `python speed_profile.py --help` to ensure the script loads correctly.
+Tests live in the `tests` directory; run `pytest` to verify changes.
+Use `python speed_profile.py --help` to see all available options.